2013–14 Campeonato Nacional de Seniores: Overview

-The league was divided in eight series of 10 clubs placed geographically, with the exception of teams from Madeira Islands (divided through the first series) and from the Azores Islands (divided through the last series).
+The league was divided into eight series of 10 clubs placed geographically, with the exception of teams from the Madeira Islands (divided through the first series) and from the Azores Islands (divided through the last series).

 After a First Stage in a home-and-away system, the first two best placed teams of each league played in two groups of 8 teams in a Second Stage with each league winner earning a promotion to the Segunda Liga, plus a two-round play-off winner between the two second placed teams.
 The two group winners then played a Grand Final on neutral ground for the overall Campeonato Nacional title.

 The remaining 8 clubs from each league from the First Stage played in 8 different groups with the last two placed teams being relegated to the District Championships.
-The 6th placed teams from those leagues then played a two-round play-off with between themselves to decide the remaining four clubs to be relegated.
+The 6th placed teams from those leagues then played a two-round play-off between themselves to decide the remaining four clubs to be relegated.